GrapheneOS-Archive/platform_external_nos_host_generic/README.md

 `libnos` is a C++ library for communication with a Nugget device.
 It offers an interface to manage a connection and exchange data and a generator for RPC stubs based on service protos.

+## `libnos_datagram`

+`libnos_datagram` is a C library for exchanging datagrams with a Nugget device.
+This directory only contains the API of the library as the different platforms will need to implement it differently.

+## `libnos_transport`

+`libnos_transport` is a C library for communicating with a Nugget device via the transport API.
+This is built on top of the `libnos_datagram` library for exchanging datagrams.